kubernetes/website/docs/concepts/architecture/nodes.md

 capacity when adding a node.

 The Kubernetes scheduler ensures that there are enough resources for all the pods on a node.
-It checks that the sum of the limits of containers on the node is no greater than the node capacity.
+It checks that the sum of the requests of containers on the node is no greater than the node capacity.
 It includes all containers started by the kubelet, but not containers started directly by Docker nor processes not in containers.